• Skip to primary navigation

 • 3 Large Eggs, beaten

-• 8 ounces Fat Free Greek Yogurt
+• 8 ounces plain Greek Yogurt, (note 3)

 • 2 teaspoons Vanilla extract

-• ⅓ Cup Sliced Almonds Optional
+• ⅓ Cup Sliced Almonds, Optional

-• 1 Cup Blueberries Optional
+• 1 Cup Fresh Blueberries, Optional

 Instructions

-• Pre-heat the oven to 400F and line a 12 cup muffin pan with liners.
-Spray the inside of the liners with cooking spray.
+• Pre-heat the oven to 400F (200C) and line a 12 cup muffin pan with paper liners.

 Servings: 12